-It is essential to know how to provide a first aid help to stop bleeding from cuts or wounds.
+It is essential to know how to provide first aid help to stop bleeding from cuts or wounds.
 Read on to know more.

 Most adults use knives and sharp objects in their lives.
 Whether they are professional chefs, home chefs, gardeners, medical helpers or surgeons, load track drivers, housewives or students, or just grandmothers helping their grandchildren to craft.
-If you have not yet considered it, it is the perfect time to apply for online CPR certification and learn to help.
+If you have not yet considered it, it is the perfect time to apply for CPR certification classes online and learn to help.

 When to Call Emergency Help?

 If the bleeding from the cut or wound is severe or if you suspect internal bleeding, if there is an abdominal or chest wound, do not hesitate and call immediately for a medical emergency unit.

 If you have been trying to stop bleeding for the last 10 minutes but you have not succeeded or the blood spurts out of the wound, call emergency without a delay.

 Start by applying pressure directly on the cut with a clean cloth or tissue until the bleeding stops.

 Even if the blood soaks through the pressed material, do not remove it.
 Keep adding more clothes or gauze on top of the soaked one and do not stop pressuring.